Tunnelling Injection Systems

 Why Do Tunnels Leak?

-Tunnels can experience leakage due to several factors that compromise their waterproofing.
+Tunnels can experience leakage due to several factors that compromise their tunnel waterproofing.
 Understanding the underlying causes can help prevent further damage and improve the longevity of tunnel infrastructure.

 Water Table Fluctuations